Flyers beat defending champs in OT, extend win streak to 4

 Twenty-five seconds after the Golden Knights drew even at 2-2, Walker responded by burying a shot from the perimeter.

-But the Flyers practically gifted Vegas its second game-tying goal of the game.
-Walker, Travis Konecny and Scott Laughton were all whistled for penalties in the span of a minute and a half.
+But the Flyers practically gifted Vegas its second game-tying goal.
+Walker, Konecny and Scott Laughton were all whistled for penalties in the span of a minute and a half.
 Jonathan Marchessault scored his second of the day with the 5-on-3 power play, sending the game into second intermission knotted at 3-3.

 • The Flyers' power play, which entered 4 for 53 on the season, struck twice 21 minutes into the game.